nathan-king/rcss-preprocessor/README.md

 }
 ```

-This format will likely expand over time.
+This format will expand over time.

 ---